 - 1. Using the right form: Non-critical incidents, as previously defined, are to be reported using the CCSS Non-Critical Incident Report (NCIR) form.
 This form can be found - a) in CCSS policy at hs040.3., - b) on the CCSS website at commconn.ca - c) on the agency server, for employees - d) from the Home Share Coordinator, for subcontractors. - 2.
-Reporting within the right timelines: Non-critical incident report (NCIR) forms are to be completed and the service coordinator or home share coordinator is to be notified within 24 hours of the incident.
+Reporting within the right timelines: Employees and subcontractors are to follow directions and procedures closely in the appropriate workflow found in policy at hs040.31 and hs040.32.
+Non-